sqweets/Final-Project/README.md

 # Tech Employees Project
 What influences tech employees to seek treatment (or not) for mental health issues.

+## Key to File Names
+(Rows refers to the rows in the original dataset.)

+US: Only has rows from US, no rows from other countries

+ALL: Has all the original rows

+NOT-US: All non US rows

+COMPANY: Reduced features, only features that a company could influence

+ML: Formatted for machine learning (encoded)

+PLOT: Formatted for plots (not encoded)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.